New Relic is a monitoring tool that gives you detailed performance breakdowns on a granular level. The system comes with two caveats:

 Monitor Your WordPress Site with New Relic

-After clicking on “kinstalife”, we can see the associated APM data In New Relic.
+Click on your site name, and you can see the associated APM data In New Relic.

-To learn more about how to use New Relic to troubleshoot performance bottlenecks on your WordPress site, we suggest checking out the tutorials below.
+To learn more about how to use New Relic to troubleshoot performance bottlenecks on your WordPress site, check out the tutorials below.